jpassaro/seq-align-prep/README.md

 This code was written for Professor Justin Blumenstiel's lab at the University of Kansas; it was designed with his constant input.
-The work was funded, to the best of my recollection, by an NSF grant.
+The work was funded, to the best of my recollection, by a grant from the National Science Foundation.
 My gratitude to Prof.  Blumenstiel, the NSF, and the University of Kansas for the opportunity to work on this.

 ## Terms